 The guitar should rest on the same leg as the hand with which you’re picking the strings (right hand, right leg, for example).

 It’s impossible to play your guitar properly and improve your technique without also tuning it.
+Any beginner guitar lessons will cover this - but, if they don't, you'll find free guitar lessons online that will show you how to do this.

 Playing on an untuned guitar could easily ruin your practice and make learning all but impossible.